Uhboer/traumland14/README.md

 The main goal is to create a new game based on existing content for Space Station 14, with a focus on unique lore and RolePlay expirience.

-The project is non-commercial and is being developed on its own enthusiasm.
-However, we have our own [Discord](https://discord.gg/Fmzp3kQ3AB) server for communication.

 ## Links

 [Steam](https://store.steampowered.com/app/1255460/Space_Station_14/) | [Steam (SSMV Launcher)](https://store.steampowered.com/app/2585480/Space_Station_Multiverse/) | [Non-Steam (SSMV Launcher)](https://spacestationmultiverse.com/downloads/)  | [Flathub](https://flathub.org/apps/com.spacestation14.Launcher) |  [Base(Upstream) repository](https://github.com/Simple-Station/Einstein-Engines) | [Discord server](https://discord.gg/Fmzp3kQ3AB)